 The shareholders unanimously supported the initiative.
-Shareholders unanimously supported the initiative.
-The shareholders unanimously supported the initiative.
-Shareholders unanimously supported the initiative. --- -- -- count unnecessarily when used in combination throughout a large document.
+Shareholders unanimously supported the initiative. , , count unnecessarily when used in combination throughout a large document.
 They are like dog food fillers such as "powdered cellulose" (a.k.a. sawdust).
 They provide no nutritive value, but manufacturers add them to charge you more for the mere volume they add to the product.
 Please don't cut your writing with filler.